 Basu, R. (2012) "Spatial Phronesis: A Case Study in Geosurveillance."
 In B. Flyvbjerg, S. Schram and T. Landman (eds.)
 Real Social Science: Applied Phronesis.
 Cambridge University Press.

-Keywords: Geographies of marginality; diversity and social justice in cities; power, space and activism; sub/urban/altern cosmopolitanism; critical geographies of education; spatial methodologies; subalterity and education in Cuba, India and Canada
+Keywords: Geographies of marginality; diversity and social justice in cities; power, space and activism; sub/urban/altern cosmopolitanism; critical geographies of education; post-colonial geographies; spatial methodologies; anti-imperialism; subalterity and education in Cuba, India and Canada